laravel/docs/helpers.md

 <a name="method-str-contains"></a>
 #### `Str::contains()` {#collection-method}

-The `Str::contains` method determines if the given string contains the given value (case sensitive):
+The `Str::contains` method determines if the given string contains the given value.
+This method is case sensitive:

     use Illuminate\Support\Str;